These meal kits are basically healthy Lunchables for your kids.

 Unlike Wise Apple, however, Yumble offers more of a breadth of meals that extend past a typical lunch: some of the recipes featured on the service could be served for breakfast or dinner, as well.
 We're talking meals like Yumble's cheesy egg omelette or their sweet-and-sour meatballs with a side of orzo and peas.

 While Yumble doesn't package their meals in a nut-free facility, they do offer a slew of meals that are allergy-friendly and also list all nutritional information for you to take a peek at.
-Joanna Parker, a mom of three who co-founded Yumble out of a struggle to provide healthy meals for her family, redesigned classic comfort meals to be lighter options that kids will be excited to eat.
+Parker, who helped co-found Yumble out of a struggle to provide healthy meals for her family, redesigned classic comfort meals to be lighter options that kids will be excited to eat.

-Yumble's pricing is a tad pricier than most competitors: if you're looking for just six lunches a week, that'll cost you $7.99 a piece, with free delivery.
+Yumble's pricing is a tad more expensive than most competitors: if you're looking for just six lunches a week, that'll cost you $7.99 a piece, with free delivery.
 But the pricing gets better if you up the ante, as 24 meals are priced at $6.99 each or $167 total.

 Cost: averaging in the $10-$11 dollar range per meal, based on age.